call for a free consultation (800) 242-2962

 All bus passengers in Atlanta have the right to expect the owner or operator of the bus to behave with a reasonable degree of care for passenger safety.
 Bus companies must exercise due care in keeping their buses safe.
 This may include tasks such as regular bus maintenance, repairs, and properly training bus drivers.
 Failing to uphold duties of care to bus passengers can cause serious and preventable bus accidents.
 In these cases, victims generally have the right to pursue financial compensation from the at-fault party.

-Bus accidents can be much more serious than the average car accident.
+Bus accidents can be much more serious than the average Atlanta car accident.
 Bus accidents tend to involve more people, along with injury risk factors such as lack of seat belts.
 Yet bus accidents often happen because of the same reasons as typical car accidents – namely, human error.
 Human mistakes such as bus driver negligence can cause catastrophic and fatal bus accidents.
 Bus accidents in Atlanta have had a range of different causes.

 Everything from a criminal attack to an exposed piece of metal under the seat could cause a bus accident in Atlanta, Georgia.
 As the victim of any type of accident, it is your responsibility to learn your rights by talking to an attorney.
-A personal injury lawyer can review the facts of your case and let you know if you have the elements of a claim.
+An Atlanta personal injury lawyer can review the facts of your case and let you know if you have the elements of a claim.
 If so, you may be able to hold the bus company, the city, or someone else liable for your damages.

 Bus accident investigations are often necessary to identify the exact cause of the accident.
 An investigation could involve police officers, insurance companies, and/or law firms.
 As a victim, it is generally in your best interests to hire a lawyer to conduct an investigation on your behalf.
 The strength of a personal injury case following a bus accident may rest on an attorney’s ability to gather evidence of someone else’s negligence.